 Rawpixel.com / Shutterstock.com

-You have your new account open, but don’t close the old one just yet.
-First, you need to make sure all your billing information is updated.
+After opening the new account — but before closing the old one — make sure all your billing information is updated.

 Finally, leave a balance in your old account to cover any outstanding checks or recurring charges you may have forgotten about.
 Since most checking accounts have a monthly fee attached to them, it could get expensive to leave your old account open indefinitely.
 However, you’ll want to wait at least a month or two to make sure you’ve caught any straggling bills.